Rhull11/PodiumUIAutomation/README.md

   - Click Okay, then select "TestNG" from the list once it's done searching
   - Select only "TestNG" from the list at the top and click Next
   - Accept the Apache License terms and click Okay

     A prompt will appear here about installing software that contains unsigned content, just click "Install anyway" and restart your        IDE once it's complete.

+  - Click on the arrow button beside the green arrow button in top menu and click "Run Configuraitions..."
+  - Click on TestNG, then the add new configuration button
+  - Name you configuration, select the podiumuiautomation project under "Project"
+  - Click on the "Suite" radio button and search for the testng.xml file under src/test/resources/
+  - Click Apply, then Run